Azure-Samples/azure-sql-db-fusioncache/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-A sample showcasing a REST API backed by an Azure SQL database and powered by [FusionCache](https://github.com/jodydonetti/ZiggyCreatures.FusionCache), to achieve top performance and robustness.
+A little sample showcasing a REST API backed by an Azure SQL database and powered by [FusionCache](https://github.com/jodydonetti/ZiggyCreatures.FusionCache), to achieve top performance and robustness.

 ## 👩‍🏫 What is this about?